jpsandoval/PerfEvoMatrix/README.md

 - Browse: open a standard window to inspect the code of the project in the selected version.
 - Profile: open a window with a call context tree for the selected version.
 - Source Diff: open a window with the code differences between the selected version and the previous one.
 - Execution Diff: open a window with the merge call context tree gathered from the selected version and the previous one.

+**Note.** All these options require you select first a item in the list.

 # Matrix